pch/welder/README.md

   password – which is not needed – and exits with an error, because it doesn't receive any password prompts)
 * YAML config doesn't support nested values
+* Ruby & liquid dependency should be optional